March 18, 2020

 General

-In both cases, you must create these folders in your project's root: src/assets/fonts.
-You should add your custom fonts .ttf files inside the fonts folder, one for every font you want to use.
+In both cases, you will need to create these folders in your project's root: src/assets/fonts.
+Inside the fonts folder, you should add you custom fonts .ttf files, one for every font you want to use.

 plugins: [